ellaghiorghias/IS477-Course-Project-Dogra-Ghiorghias/docs/data_profile.md

 Additionally, (optional) metadata fields appear depending on extraction

 ### **Location in Repository:**
-The Census dataset is located under the `data/` folder
+The Census dataset will be located under the `data/` folder

 ### **Ethical & Legal Constraints:**